-- understand the Ecosystems and need of Biodiversity. - develop an awareness and knowledge on natural resource protection and Sustainability - realize and explore the problems related to Environmental pollution and its Management & Acts associated with Environment. - understand global environmental problems.
+- Understand the Ecosystems and need of Biodiversity. - Develop an awareness and knowledge on natural resource protection and Sustainability - Realize and Explore the Problems related to Environmental pollution and its Management & Acts associated with Environment. - To know the global environmental problems.
+Apply the Role of Information analyze social issues,

-After the successful completion of the course, the students will be able to
+At the end of the course, the student will be able to:

 - CO1 Compare various ecosystems such as forest, grassland, desert, and aquatic case studies, relate to the environmental concepts & the levels of energy flow in an ecosystem, Discuss the preventive as well as remedial measures for conservation of biodiversity - CO2 Integrate and analyse the various natural and man made factors that affect forests, environment & propose alternative sources of energy to meet the growing energy needs of our population.
 Identify the importance of sustainable growth and developmental - CO3 Evaluate the pollution case studies and propose control measures of Urban and industrial wastes.
-Appreciate the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - CO4 describe the significance of economic, political, and social issues in the design and evaluation of environmental policies, reflect critically about their roles and identities as citizens, consumers and environmental actors in a complex, interconnected world.
+Appreciate the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - CO4 Understand key concepts from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies, Reflect critically about their roles and identities as citizens, consumers and environmental actors in a complex, interconnected world.